by Mike McClaughry

 Both thy bondmen, and thy bondmaids, which thou shalt have, shall be of the heathen that are round about you; of them shall ye buy bondmen and bondmaids.
 Moreover of the children of the strangers that do sojourn among you, of them shall ye buy, and of their families that are with you, which they begat in your land: and they shall be your possession.
 And ye shall take them as an inheritance for your children after you, to inherit them for a possession; they shall be your bondmen forever: but over your brethern the children of Israel, ye shall not rule one over another with rigour.

-Many people in a dire situation, like soldiers in battle, have prayed for help from “Yahweh” and not received any help.
+Many people in a dire situation, like soldiers in battle, have prayed to Yahweh for help and not received any help.

 Bibles are describing a cruel slavemaster, not a loving god.